EloWeld/mtg-pg-backup-ftp-image/README.md

 - `FTP_SSL`: Enable FTP SSL (optional, defaults to false).
 - `BACKUP_RETENTION_DAYS`: The number of days to keep backups on the FTP server (optional, defaults to 30).
 - `AUTO_DELETE_ENABLED`: Enable/disable auto deletion of old backups (optional, defaults to true).
+- `ENCRYPTION_ENABLED`: Enable encryption of the backup file before uploading (optional, defaults to false).
+- `ENCRYPTION_PASSWORD`: The password used to encrypt/decrypt the backup file (required if `ENCRYPTION_ENABLED` is true).

 ## Usage
 You can use the Docker image available at Docker Hub: